mdcao/npAnalysis/README.rst

 The analyses described in the paper require accessing to some pre-processed databases.
 We make avaibale these databases on http://genomicsresearch.org/public/researcher/npAnalysis/ (and a backup storage https://swift.rc.nectar.org.au:8888/v1/AUTH_15574c7fb24c44b3b34069185efba190/npAnalysis/).
-Setting up these databases for use as follows:
+Setting up these databases for use as follows.
+You can choose to download the databases relevant to your desired analyese.

 --------------------------------
 Bacterial species identification